 According to research conducted by the Altabel Group, Python appears to be favored over Ruby by startups trying to launch a minimum viable product and get venture capital.

 This has less to do with either language’s merits than with philosophies that either language’s frameworks represent.
 It’s hard to beat Ruby on Rails as a framework for developing applications quickly.
 Django is supposed to do the same, but the community built around Python is minimalistic.
 Generally, Python developers select tools such as libraries, persistency layers, and ORMs on their own.

-Many begin Python-based web development with Django but switch to something like Flask, which is more minimalistic.
+Many begin Python-based Django development but switch to something like Flask, which is more minimalistic.
 The community appears predisposed to developing its own stack in this manner.
 On the other hand, Ruby on Rails developers are more likely to ‘hit the ground running’, especially in the field of startups.

 Python’s main advantage over Ruby has little to do with the features of the language.
 Apparently, Python is preferred more by computer scientists.
 It is becoming more and more popular for scientific and academic applications.